I create life-affirming paintings that communicate the rough beauty present in our human brokenness and healing.

-Lana Portolano is a portrait artist based in the Washington/Baltimore corridor.
+Lana Portolano is an artist & educator based in the Washington/Baltimore corridor.

 Art Education

-2024 Kensington Paint the Town Plein Air, first place, Kensington, MD.
-Juror: Teresa Oaxaca
+2024 Kensington Paint the Town Plein Air, first place, Kensington, Maryland, Juror: Teresa Oaxaca

-2024 Covington Emerging Artist Award, third place, Howard County MD.
-Juror: Robin Holliday
+2024 Covington Emerging Artist Award, third place, Howard County Maryland, Juror: Robin Holliday

 Community Service